RGHANILOO/terminal/README.md

 ### Did i hear you say that's cool

-Well, thank you, The idea was inspired by [this](https://nhcarrigan.com/), however i wanted to go for something that resembled more like my terminal on my computer, i do spend a lot of time there afterall, moving, making, pulling, pushing, debugging, breaking and fixing
+Well, thank you, The idea was inspired by N. Carrigans's [site](https://nhcarrigan.com/), however i wanted to go for something that resembled more like my terminal on my computer, i do spend a lot of time there afterall, moving, making, pulling, pushing, debugging, breaking and fixing

 This is just a start and the MVP i envisioned for my application maybe a buggy at times but i am proud of it and had alot of fun making it.